ChengLong/Design-Patterns-in-Ruby/README.md

 ### Proxy Pattern

 Proxies are the con artists of the programming world: They pretend to be some other object when they are not, in fact, that object.
-Inside the proxy is hidden a reference to the other, real object—an object that the GoF referred to as the subject.
+Inside the proxy is hidden a reference to the other, real object - an object that the GoF referred to as the subject.

+### Decorator Pattern

+Decorators are essentially shells: Each takes in a method call, adds its own special twist, and passes the call on to the next component in line.
+That next compo- nent may be another decorator, which adds yet another twist, or it may be the final, real object, which actually completes the basic request.
+Note the use of [Forwardable](http://www.ruby-doc.org/stdlib-2.0/libdoc/forwardable/rdoc/Forwardable.html)